ivogeorg/msl-clang-003/README.md

 Two guides for implementation of `malloc()`: [here](http://danluu.com/malloc-tutorial/) and [here](http://www.inf.udec.cl/~leo/Malloc_tutorial.pdf).

 ### Detailed Instructions

+#### Prerequisites

+1. An installation as in [cmocka-mem-pool](https://github.com/ivogeorg/os-playground/edit/master/cmocka-mem-pool.md).

 The memory pool will work roughly like the dynamic memory management functions `malloc, calloc, realloc, free`.
 Unlike the `*alloc` functions,
   * the metadata for allocated blocks will be kept in a separate dynamic memory section;